avast/yaramod/docs/rtd/modifying_rulesets.rst

         };

-The first line in the ``visit`` method is simply creating a snapshot ``context`` of the ``TokenStream`` and first and last ``Token`` of the processed ``Expression``.
+The first line in the ``visit`` method is simply creating a snapshot ``context`` of the ``TokenStream`` and first and last ``Token`` of the processed expression.
-Because here we deal with an ``Expression`` of non-zero arity, we have to trigger the Visitor also on it's subnodes.
+Because here we deal with an expression of non-zero arity, we have to trigger the Visitor also on it's subnodes.
 This happens on the next two lines in Python.
 Then a new expression ``output`` is created.
 The ``cleanUpTokenStreams`` method makes sure, that all remaining tokens of the old version of the expression, that have not been used by the builder, are deleted.
-Then all tokens maintained by the builder are moved back to the original TokenStream on the right place.
+Then all tokens maintained by the builder are moved back to the original ``TokenStream`` on the right place.